c2is/CrudableServiceProvider/README.md

 # CrudableServiceProvider

-Allows you to generate `CRUD` from your Propel schema.
+Allows you to generate CRUD from your Propel schema.
+* Create or add new entries
+* Read, retrieve, search, or view existing entries
+* Update or edit existing entries
+* Delete/deactivate existing entries

 ## Install